vapor-ware/synse-docs/docs/server/api.v3.md

 Check whether the server is reachable and responsive.

-If the endpoint is reachable (e.g. if Synse Server is up and ready), this will return a 200 response with the described JSON response, below.
-If the test endpoint is unreachable or otherwise fails, it will return a 500 response.
+If the endpoint is reachable (e.g. if Synse Server is up and ready), this will return a 200 response.
+If the test endpoint is unreachable or otherwise fails, it will return a 500 response, typically with no JSON payload.

 ??? hint "Example"
     ***shell***